nonoo/dmrshark/README.md

 If you are on the console, enter the command **help** or **h** to get the list of available commands.

 For displaying the live log and repeater info tables on a webpage, you can use the [dmrshark Wordpress plugin](https://github.com/nonoo/dmrshark-wordpress-plugin).
 You can see a working example [here](http://ham-dmr.hu/elo-statusz/) or [here](http://live.ham-dmr.hu/).

+## Command interface

+The first word of the message sent to dmrshark's DMR ID (7777) is a command.
+Currently these are supported:

+- **help**: Sends back the list of available commands.
+- **info**: Send the DMR ID or the callsign of the user as the 2nd word, dmrshark will send you name, country and callsign info back.
+- **ping**: Sends back the text "pong".
+- If the first word of the message is an email address, the message will be put into the MySQL database from where it can be sent as an email.

+## Echo service

+If you send voice to dmrshark's ID (7777), it will play it back and send average volume and RSSI info as a message after playback.
+Both private and group calls are supported on both timeslots.
+Average volume and RSSI info message is also sent after standard DMRplus echo service calls (TS2/TG9990).